Sylvioidea

 Note that the Sidamo Lark, Heteromirafra sidamoensis, has been lumped with Archer's Lark, Heteromirafra archeri.
 Spottiswoode et al. (2013) found virtually no genetic distance between them.

-The comprehensive genetic analysis by Alström et al. (2013) has prompt additional adjustments of genetic boundaries and an overall reorganization of the family.
+The comprehensive genetic analysis by Alström et al. (2013) has prompted additional adjustments of genetic boundaries and an overall reorganization of the family.
 They analyzed about 5/6 of the lark species.
 They found that Pseudalaemon is embedded in Spizocorys, that the Madagascan Lark, Mirafra hova, belongs in Eremopterix, that Calandrella is really two genera (Alaudala is the other), and that the White-winged Lark, Melanocorypha leucoptera, appears to belong in or near Alauda.

 More precisely, the Sand Lark, and Athi, Asian, Lesser, and maybe Somali Short-toed Larks are not closely related to the other Calandrella larks.
 This group takes the name Alaudala (Horsfield and Moore 1856, type raytal).